 Induction

-Professional growth and development systemadvancement
+Professional growth and development system

+Support for principals and other school leaders

 Induction: To support the state’s system of professional growth and improvement, in 2015 the Department revised the longstanding induction and mentoring guidelines.
 The existing regulations link beginning educator support programs, called “induction programs,” to licensure by making participation in such a program one of the requirements for teachers and administrators to attain Professional License (603 CMR 7.04 (2)(c)(b).
 The regulations outline basic program standards or components that are required of district induction programs (603 CMR 7.12, 603 CMR 7.13).